Request a Demo Blog

 “As ridiculous as it may sound, someone might prompt an AI art generator to create an image of a man getting his head cut off, but instruct it to make his head much smaller than his body,” says WebPurify co-founder Josh Buxbaum.
 “The AI moderation tool might let this through because it’s not part of any data set it’s been trained on.
 And that’s because it’s not real.
 It’s a surreal exaggeration.
 In the past, an image like this would require hours of a graphic designer’s time, and most people wouldn’t go to the effort.
 But with AI art generators, something like this can be prompted in seconds – and it’s accessible to everyone.”

 The potential scale of the risk is what concerns Josh and his team.
 When potential violations of community guidelines aren’t clear-cut enough for AI to make a determination, human moderators step in to make the decision.
 But if more and more AI-generated content is entering the fray, there may be budget concerns for brands due to the scale of human moderators required.
+Platforms will need to implement new generative AI content moderation measures to stay ahead of new threats.

 “AI art is here to stay.
-And as a content moderator, like all new technologies that we need to quickly adapt to, it concerns me” says Josh.
+And as a content moderator, like all new technologies that we need to quickly adapt to, it concerns me,” says Josh.
 “People can prompt these generators to create literally anything, and they have the ability now to create it faster and whenever they want.”

 The other big challenge for content moderators as it relates to AI-generated content is copyrights, which introduces all sorts of complicated issues that can be difficult to unravel.
 The first hurdle comes from the fact that the AI isn’t actually creating anything.
 It’s drawing on the huge amount of source data it’s been fed, but you can’t tell enough about the source data to verify where it came from.
 When someone asks an AI art generator to make a portrait of a celebrity or even a simple tropical sunset scene, these images are coming from many disparate places, and they were all ultimately created by someone.
 This raises some difficult questions when it comes to intellectual property.